iostate/Social-Media-Web-App-Project/README.md

 # modern_react_redux_sect9

-A simple redux example which displays information of books.
+A simple React w/ Redux application that allows a user to upload or delete a post.

 ### Getting Started